HamzaAburaneh/drop-simulator/README.md

 All three searches will result in simulations of General Graardor's drop table.
 The search is fairly smart, so it is not necessary for the search to match the name exactly, but the closer the search is to the exact name, the faster the search will likely be.

 The search works by first comparing the input against a list of special drop tables.
 The special drop tables include clue scrolls, raids, barrows, gwd bosses, slayer bosses, and zulrah.
 Each of these tables has its own json file of drop data, so their simulations are very fast.
 If the input is NOT found to match closely enough to any table name in the list, then it will search the input on the wiki.
 If the wiki returns a page, the title of that page will be used to search the API for drop data.
 Connecting to the wiki adds simulation time, so the closer a search is to the actual name the more likely the trial will complete faster.
-(A full second faster in some cases.)
-Some bosses, such as Vorkath, has its title name cached but not an individual json file.
-Therefore, vorkath skips the wiki connection time but not the API connection time.
+(A full second faster in some cases).

 The first simulation of any npc using the wiki search or API connection method will always take longer than the following simulations.
 The connections to the pages are cached for a few minutes.
 # Settings